migueravila/SimpleFox/README.md

 - **Keyboard** Centered Design!

 ### Installation:
+`$HOME/.mozilla/firefox/XXXXXXX.default-release/`
 1. In the searchbar type `about:config`
 2. A dialog will be shown to you.
 Press the `I accept the risk` button.
 3. Search for **`toolkit.legacyUserProfileCustomizations.stylesheets`**, **`layers.acceleration.force-enabled`**, **`gfx.webrender.all`**, and **`svg.context-properties.content.enabled`**.
 Change them to **True**
-4. Go to your Firefox profile located in `$HOME/.mozilla/firefox/XXXXXXX.default-release/`.
+4. Go to your Firefox profile:
+    - If you're on Linux: `$HOME/.mozilla/firefox/XXXXXXX.default-release/`
+    - If you're on Windows: `C:\Users\<USERNAME>\AppData\Roaming\Mozilla\Firefox\Profiles\XXXXXXX.default-XXXXXX`
+    - If you're on MacOS: `Users/<USERNAME>/Library/Application Support/Firefox/Profiles/XXXXXXX.default-XXXXXXX
 5. Create a folder and name it **`chrome`** (with lowercase) and then paste the `userChrome.css` and `userContent.css` (There should be only one `userContent.css` ) files into it.
 6. (Optional) If you don't know if use a theme or not, you can use the Add-on theme I made for a better experience: [Add-on Theme](https://addons.mozilla.org/en-US/firefox/addon/simplerentfox/)
 7. E N J O Y 🦊